-1. Proximity to the school.
-The straight-line distance from the child's home address to the school will be used as the determining factor.
+In all cases where schools are oversubscribed, the straight-line distance from the child's home address to the school will be used as the determining factor.
 Distances will be measured according to the Ordnance Survey eastings and northings for the child's home address and the school.
 Those living closer to the school will be given priority.

-In the event that two or more children live at the same distance from the school (as can happen with families living in blocks of flats), random allocation, where supervised drawing of lots by an independent responsible person of good standing will be used to decide which child(ren) will be allocated the remaining place(s) (in accordance with 1.34 and 1.35 of the School Admissions Code).
+7.2 In the event that two or more children live at the same distance from the Academy (as can happen with families living in blocks of flats), random allocation, where supervised drawing of lots by an independent responsible person of good standing will be used to decide which child(ren) will be allocated the remaining place(s) (in accordance with 1.34 and 1.35 of the School Admissions Code).